Breast cancer family history

-A Breast Cancer Family Clinic commenced operation in 1998 and was the first of its kind to be established in Queensland.
-The Clinic provides a free service for women with a strong family history of breast cancer.
+The Breast Cancer Family Clinic provides a free service for women with a strong family history of breast cancer.
 It offers advice, counselling, recommendations regarding management options and on-going screening surveillance programs.

 Who can attend?

-Women with a strong family history of breast cancer aged 30-59 years, who meet the criteria for Risk Category 3 (Potentially High Risk) according to the Cancer Australia (National Breast and Ovarian Cancer Centre) guidelines 1.
+Women with a strong family history of breast cancer aged 30-49 years, who meet the criteria for Risk Category 3 (Potentially High Risk) according to the Cancer Australia (Familial Risk Assessment - Breast and Ovarian Cancer) tool 1.

 Cancer Australia has classified women into three categories with the highest potential risk group (Category 3) including women having the following features: